Linda Simpson, professor of financial literacy at Eastern Illinois University, advises, “Start working on your credit before you actually need it.”

 Even with the best intentions you may make a credit mistake along the way or have an emergency arise that leads to a setback.
 For example, if you lose a job and miss a few payments on your credit card, that will be noted on your credit report.
 The more late payments you have, the more your credit score may decline.
 Furthermore, if you’re missing payments, but continue to use the card, your credit utilization is on the rise, and that can have a negative impact as well.

 The good news is that you can get back on track by paying your bills by the due date.
-Although the delinquencies will remain on your credit reports for a total of seven years and will be factored into your scores, a years’ worth of on-time payments on multiple accounts can make a dramatic difference.
+Although the delinquencies remain on your credit reports for a total of seven years and are likely to be factored into your scores, a years’ worth of on-time payments on multiple accounts can make a dramatic difference.

 In the event your credit card debt is too close to your credit limit, stop charging and concentrate on repaying.
 When your balance is well below the limit, your credit score should rise.
 You may also request a higher credit line to broaden your credit utilization ratio.
 If your payment history is excellent, you have a good relationship with the credit issuer, and can demonstrate that you can manage a higher credit line, you may be approved.